 If we’re only half there, it often feels tedious to meet our child’s needs.
 If we’re thinking about everything we need to get done, worrying about whether

-our child is on the right track, or cataloging our own failings, then the caretaking tasks of parenting will always feel tedious.
+our child is turning out okay, or cataloging our own failings, then the care-taking tasks of parenting will always feel burdensome.

-What’s more, our kids will always be demanding more, more, more – because what they’re experiencing is that we aren’t all there.
+What’s more, our kids will always be demanding more, more, more – because what they’re experiencing is that when we're with them, we aren’t all there.

 And by staying in our minds, we leave the door open for our inner critic to make a mess of things by finding fault with everything we do, and everything

 But being with kids doesn’t have to be boring.
 When we bring ourselves fully into each present moment of experience, with no agenda, we find it brimming

 with life.
 In fact, that's the definition of play, of being in the zone.
 The creative possibilities are endless.
 It's our resistance that's the